kjsandbrink/learning-metacontrol/README.md

 # learning-metacontrol

-This is code for the publication, ``Understanding human meta-control and its pathologies using deep neural networks" (Kai Sandbrink, Laurence Hunt, Christopher Summerfield).
+This is code for the publication, "Understanding human meta-control and its pathologies using deep neural networks" (Kai Sandbrink, Laurence Hunt, Christopher Summerfield).
 Preprint: https://osf.io/preprints/osf/5ezxs

 ### Instructions

 The main and supplementary figures are generated from the "fig_\*.ipynb" and "supp_fig_\*.ipynb" notebooks in the "nns" folder.
 All main figure panels beginning with Figure 2 are reproducible using the included data (human behavioral data and recorded neural network trajectories).
-The notebooks contain samples
+The notebooks contain samples of expected output.

 To run these, the "humans" folder first needs to be installed as a Python package by calling